Rahim Gul

-Rahim Gul (1924 – 28 April 1985) was a famous Urdu language Pakistani writer, literary critic, author, film director and film producer.
+Rahim Gul (1924 – 28 April 1985) was a famous Urdu language Pakistani writer, literary critic, author and director and producer of films.

 With various books of fiction, criticism, biography and art to his credit, Rahim Gul was a major figure in contemporary Urdu literature.
 He is best known for his last and the most widely read novel "Jannat Ki Talash".

 Early life

 Rahim Gul was born in Shakardara, Kohat, Khyber Pakhtunkhwa, Pakistan.
-He received his early ediucation from Kohat and joined British Army in 1941, then remained engaged in Burma fronts during the Second world war.
+He received his early education from Kohat and joined British Army in 1941, then remained engaged in Burma fronts during the Second World War.
 Soon after the end of war, he left the army and settled in Lahore, Pakistan and started writing for various magazines and papers.

 Career

 Rahim Gul is the author of books and has been honored with Adamjee Literary Award on his book " Dastan Chour Aey".
 He wrote, directed and produced various Urdu and Pashto films.
 Before his death in 1985, he had been writing columns in Daily Jang, an Urdu language newspaper, for many years.